Code-Institute-Submissions/SOMM/README.md

 1. I Logged into github
 2. I then went to my repositories via the avatar dropdown on the navbar.
-3. i then clicked the repository i wanted to deploy.
+3. I then clicked the repository i wanted to deploy.
-4. i clicked settings and then scrolled down to the github pages section.
+4. I clicked settings and then scrolled down to the github pages section.
-5. i clicked the Branch dropdown and selected master then clicked save.
+5. I clicked the Branch dropdown and selected master then clicked save.
 6. The page refreshed and i returned to the same setting section to get the live link.

 **FORKING THE REPOSITORY**